 As a follower, do you reach these points ?
 Do you keep the connection until the last moment?

-Thanks for reading this article, i hope it helped you to be aware of the common mistakes that beginners make in bachata, noticed if you make some of them and most importantly how you can fix them !
+Thanks for reading this article, I hope it helped you to be aware of the common mistakes that beginners make in bachata, to notice if you make some of them and most importantly how you can fix them!

 See you soon!